mbernstein663/creditdefpipeline/README.md

 End-to-end credit risk decision engine with ML pipeline and profit optimization.

+## Data Dictionary

 ## The Model Setup

+We define our binary target variable as "Repaid" (0) or "Default" (1).
+Approximately 20% of all loans are defaulted, therefore we need to be cautious about using accuracy as a success proxy.

+We then performed some basic EDA and could quickly notice some correlation between default rates and loan grade & debt-to-income ratio.
+Higher grade loans are defaulted less, and higher DTI loans are defaulted more.
+No surprises there.

+We then cleaned column formatting, removed nulls, and engineered some new features like Loan-to-income (LTI), FICO midpoint, and some behavioral flags like derogatory public record.

+Our finalized dataset has 46 columns with ~1.3M documented loans.

+## Model Selection + Results

+We now have a binary classification problem with reasonable dimensionality, lots of examples, and class 80-20 imbalance.
+In our `config.yaml` we set test size to 20% and validation to 10% with 5 cross-validation folds.
+We then use a standard scaler to scale the validation and test set using the spread of `X_train`.

+We kept the modelling relatively conservative & used three binary classification staples: standard log regression, XGBoost, and a neural network classifier.
+In a real business environment, we would repeat with more models and a hyperparameter search for more effective profit maximization.

 ## The Model Results

+We evaluated our models using AUC:
+XGBoost: 0.722
+Neural Network: 0.715
+Logistic Regression: 0.711

+We then saved our pytorch and scikit models.

+## Model Re-Evaluation

+In notebook 4, we chose XGBoost by AUC and aimed to optimize profits by performing more rigorous evaluation.
+In `config.yaml` we defined

 ## Feedback + Errors